PacBio Sequel II Library Prep & Sequencing

 One recommeded protocol for plant samples is the Inglis et al. sorbitol wash method.
 Please be aware that some sample type will require the testing of several HMW-DNA isolation protocols.

-As with other single molecule sequencing technologies, the read lengths and the sequencing yields do depend on the nucleic acid sample quality.
+One HiFi library prep reaction will be good for sequencing a single or at most two Revio SMRT-cells.
+As with other single-molecule sequencing technologies, the read lengths and the sequencing yields do depend on the nucleic acid sample quality.
 Every nick or chemical DNA adduct has the potential to abort a read.
-For difficult DNA samples, especially plant DNA samples with hard-to-remove contaminants (e.g. some polysaccharides), we recommend to carry out a high-salt/phenol/chloroform cleanup (please note that this protocol often leads to a loss of 50% of the sample) or a purification with the BorealGenomics Aurora instrument (discontinued but still available, please inquire).
+For difficult DNA samples, especially plant DNA samples with hard-to-remove contaminants (e.g. some polysaccharides), we recommend carrying out a high-salt/phenol/chloroform cleanup (please note that this protocol often leads to a loss of 50% of the sample).
 We will QC your sample by Pulsed-Field Gel Electrophoresis before library prep (PFGE; on BioRad CHEF, Pippin Pulse) and spectrometry.
-A band (not a smear) of 50 kb or longer fragments indicates high integrity DNA samples desired for the generation of long insert size libraries.
-Please note that spectrometry and PFGE can not fully asses the quality and suitability of the DNA samples since they asses the DNA as double-stranded molecules.
+A band (not a smear) of 50 kb or longer fragments indicates high-integrity DNA samples desired for the generation of long insert size libraries.
+Please note that spectrometry and PFGE can not fully assess the quality and suitability of the DNA samples since they asses the DNA as double-stranded molecules.
 For example single-strand nicks and chemical adducts could escape these methods.
-The QC data however allow to rule out clearly problematic samples.
+The QC data however allow us to rule out clearly problematic samples.

 Before submitting samples: